solo-io/platform-portal-backstage-plugin-backend/plugins/platform-portal-backstage-plugin-backend/README.md

   tokenEndpoint: // Update with your token endpoint
   serviceAccountUsername: // The username of the service account that can access your APIs.
   serviceAccountPassword: // The password of the service account that can access your APIs.
   // This is optional.
+Defaults to false.
+  debugLogging: false
+  // This is optional.
   syncFrequency:
     hours: 0